 This statement is found in the Babylonian Talmud (Berakhot 55b).
 This, too, seems odd, yet the analogy should be very clear: a giant animal cannot fit through the eye of a needle.
 It is just that simple.
 Yeshua was not giving them some impossible parable; He was drawing on something they obviously understood culturally.
 What is more, is that if the statement was meant to be understood as a thick rope, then we have another issue in reconciling the next 2 verses.
 The disciples wonder, "who then can be saved?" and Yeshua says, "with men, this is impossible."

 However, if you're bent on sticking with the "thick rope" translation, it could also be said that this, too, originated in Greek.
 Cyril of Alexandria stated that καμελος (kamelos) or "camel" was a misprint for καμηλος (kamilos), which means "cable."
 So either way, we could just as easily say it started with the Greek, and then became corrupted in both languages.
 This is clearly no proof of anything.
+What is worse, however, is that taking the Peshitta Primacist's explanation would cause the text to in fact say the opposite of what Yeshua was saying.
+That enters a whole different realm of dangerous.

 Matthew 27:9: Next we have Matthew 27:9.
 It is true, the prophet Jeremiah was not the one who made the referenced prophecy.
 It was Zechariah.
-The reading of "Jeremiah" is well-attested in Greek manuscripts, and no true Greek scholar will deny that it is there, nor will they deny that we have no reason to believe it hasn't always been there.
+The reading of "Jeremiah" is well-attested in Greek manuscripts, and no NT Greek scholar will deny that it is there, nor will they deny that we have no reason to believe it hasn't always been there.
 So most APs stop right there and issue a "gotcha!"
 However, it is not so simple.
 In times past, it was common to quote multiple Scriptures together, without naming the author, or even with naming only one author.
 For instance, Mark 1:2-3 does this.
 The Greek and Syriac both agree that the quote is from Isaiah, yet we know the verse immediately quoted thereafter is from Malachi.
 So does that mean the "Aramaic Original" of Mark 1 is faulty?
 Perhaps we should look at the evidence present.

 Matthew 27:9-10 reads, "9 Then that which was spoken through Jeremiah the prophet was fulfilled: "AND THEY TOOK THE THIRTY PIECES OF SILVER, THE PRICE OF THE ONE WHOSE PRICE HAD BEEN SET by the sons of Israel; 10 AND THEY GAVE THEM FOR THE POTTER'S FIELD, AS YHWH DIRECTED ME."